magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-solution for Issue 643: Integrate top decks json feed from Firemind.
-Add Firemind decks to new duel setup screen.

-Remove life check against opponent for game loss due to life remove check against opponent for losing due to poison counters geneate state based actions in APNAP order so that active player loses first if both player would lose at the same time
+- allow top decks from Project Firemind to be chosen when selecting a deck (requires an Internet connection)

+- changed rules for handling player loss.
+Previouly when both players have less than 1 life or more than 10 poison counters, the player with the least life loses.
+Now when both players would lose due to life or poison counters, the active player loses.

 - fixed the following bugs:
-fix for issue 704: Choose Target Player Highlight. remove highlight of avatar of player whose turn it is lest it be mistaken for the choice indicator. not really needed anyway since the image is magnified to indicate player turn.

-change Order of the Stars trigger to replacement trigger 'As SN enters the battlefield...' not 'When'

-fix: scrollbar was not right aligned correctly.

-fix missing discard cost in Tolarian Sentinel's ability fixes issue 709

-Fix: Add missing flying to Wizard Replica

-Mac launcher only allowed Java SE 7 to work, add support for SE 8 and SE 9 fixes issue 712
+ * Mac launcher only allowed Java SE 7 to work, Java SE 8 did not work
+ * turn highlight of avatar mistaken as choice indicator, fixed by removing the turn highlight as it is redudant (issue 407)
+ * scrollbar was not right aligned correctly
+ * Tolarian Sentinel's ability missing discard cost (issue 709)
+ * Order of the Stars effect triggers after it comes into play
+ * Wizard Replica missing flying

 - added the following cards:
 Abyssal Persecutor, Aegis Angel, Alloy Golem, Altar of the Brood,